 What are the contribution limits for FSAs?

-Employees can elect separate annual contribution amounts for Health Care and Child & Elderly Care FSAs up to the annual IRS limits.
+Employees elect separate annual contribution amounts for Health Care and Child & Elderly Care FSAs ( aka Dependent Care FSAs) up to the annual IRS limits.
 Those with a Child & Elderly Care FSA are subject to the limit defined by their federal filing status.

 Married, Filing Jointly